Multimodal chat evaluation project

 )

-Set up Live multimodal chat evaluation project
+Set up offline multimodal chat evaluation projects

 • name: The name of your new project.